 Parents / carer's can ask for their child's name to be put on a waiting list for the academy.
-The waiting list will be maintained by Harrow Council Admissions Team on behalf of the academy trust from the offer date (16th April 2021 until the end of the academic year).
+The waiting list will be maintained by Harrow Council Admissions Team on behalf of the academy trust from the offer date (19th April 2022).